What Is In Vitro Fertilization (IVF)? – Process, Cost & Success Rates

 Like any other infertility treatment (e.g. intrauterine insemination or IUI), in vitro fertilization procedures have a series of advantages and disadvantages.
 You can find them explained below.

-The following are the main pros of in vitro fertilization:
+The following are the main advantages of in vitro fertilization:

 • Couples with severe infertility problems have the chance to become parents.
 In particular, ICSI offers the possibility of attaining fertilization even in cases of severe male infertility, such as obstructive azoospermia.